KreoPensas/DaisySeedGFX/README.md

 TFT graphical display library for Daisy Seed.
 ST7789 and ST7735 driver

 ## Author
-DAD Design
+DAD Design  (edits and translation by Kreopensas)

 ## Présentation
-DaisySeedGFX est une bibliothèque graphique pour la plateforme Daisy Seed de Electrosmith.
+DaisySeedGFX is a graphics library for Electrosmith's Daisy Seed platform.
-La bibliothèque prend en charge pour le moment uniquement les contrôleurs ST7735 et ST7789.
-A priori la bibliothèque doit pouvoir être adaptée à n’importe quel contrôleur assez facilement.
+The library currently only supports ST7735 and ST7789 controllers.
+A priori the library should be able to be adapted to any controller quite easily.

-La bibliothèque utilise un frame buffer intermédiaire ente les primitives graphiques et le contrôleur.
-Les modifications réalisées dans le frame buffer sont transmises au contrôleur utilisant les transferts SPI sous DMA.
-Afin de réduire les transferts le frame buffer est divisé en blocs -> seuls les blocs modifiés sont transférés vers l’écran.
+The library uses an intermediate frame buffer between the graphics primitives and the controller.
+The modifications made in the frame buffer are transmitted to the controller using SPI transfers under DMA.
+In order to reduce transfers the frame buffer is divided into blocks -> only modified blocks are transferred to the screen.

-Les primitives graphiques sont minimalistes, elles pourront être complétées en fonction des besoins.
+The graphic primitives are minimalist, they can be supplemented according to needs.

 ## Mise en oeuvre
-Le code est modifiable et compilable sous VS Code dans l’environnement de développement du Daisy Seed (voir le https://github.com/electro-smith).
+The code can be modified and compiled under VS Code in the Daisy Seed development environment (see https://github.com/electro-smith).

 ### Configuration
-1. Creez un projet avec l'outil helper.py (ou autre...).
+Create a project with the helper.py tool (or other...).
-2. Clonez la librairie dans le dossier DaisySeedGFX à l'interieur de votre dossier projet.
+Clone the library into the DaisySeedGFX folder inside your project folder.
-3. Editez le fichier Makefile et ajoutez DaisySeedGFX/Frame.cpp DaisySeedGFX/GFX.cpp DaisySeedGFX/TFT_SPI.cpp dans la ligne CPP_SOURCES.
+Edit the Makefile and add DaisySeedGFX/Frame.cpp DaisySeedGFX/GFX.cpp DaisySeedGFX/TFT_SPI.cpp in the CPP_SOURCES line.
-4. Copiez le fichier UserConfig.h dans voire dossier projet et configurez le en fonction de votre écran et des pins utilisées.
+Copy the UserConfig.h file into your project folder and configure it according to your screen and the pins used.

 ### Fonts
-Pour créer des fonts utilisez l’outil https://rop.nl/truetype2gfx/.
-Chaque font est enregistrée un fichier xxx.h.
+To create fonts use the tool https://rop.nl/truetype2gfx/.
+Each font is saved as an xxx.h file.

 ### Exemples
-Des exemples d'implemantation sont données dans les repository :
+Examples of implementation are given in the repositories:
 1. https://github.com/DADDesign-Projects/DEMO_DaisyGFX_ST7735
 2. https://github.com/DADDesign-Projects/DEMO_DaisyGFX_ST7789